Skip to main content

 OUR MISSION

 The UC San Diego Department of Neurological Surgery strives to advance justice, equity, diversity and inclusion (JEDI) within all facets of the neurosurgical community through outreach, education, collaboration and mentorship.
-We are committed to increasing the number of healthcare professionals who are members of historically underrepresented groups as part of our mission of providing world-class patient care, advancing path-defining research and educating the neurosurgical leaders of the future.
+We are committed to increasing the number of healthcare professionals who are diverse as part of our mission of providing world-class patient care, advancing path-defining research and educating the neurosurgical leaders of the future.

 National Leadership

 Our faculty and residents are leaders in JEDI initiatives and research, with their work shaping national policies and best practices for our specialty.
-Dr. Sharona Ben-Haim is the current chair of Women in Neurosurgery (WINS), the world's first and largest organization dedicated to women neurosurgeons, and her extensive work on gender equality in neurosurgery led to national guideline changes in parental leave policies for our specialty.
+Dr. Sharona Ben-Haim's extensive work on gender equality in neurosurgery led to national guideline changes in parental leave policies for our specialty.
 Many of our faculty and residents also engage in advocacy work at the national level to ensure their findings are implemented in a real-world setting.

 Pathway Programs

-Each summer we’re delighted to host undergraduate students from the UC San Diego MSTP Summer Undergraduate Research Fellowship (SURF) program, designed for students who interested in pursuing an MD/PhD and are members of underrepresented groups in the health sciences.
+Each summer we're delighted to serve as a research site placement for the UC San Diego MSTP Undergraduate Research Fellowship (SURF).
+This program which is administered by the School of Medicine is designed for motivated undergraduate students who are interested in seeking future training in a combined M.D./Ph.D program or an academically oriented career in medicine.
 These students work with our faculty members to gain valuable neurosurgery research experience, and many are now pursuing careers in the health sciences.

 Our team also connects with high school and middle school students to share more about life as a neurosurgeon.
-Several faculty members recently discussed their careers with students at the Ocean Discovery Institute, a City Heights-based nonprofit that creates learning experiences for young people traditionally excluded from science.
+Several faculty members recently discussed their careers with students at the Ocean Discovery Institute, a City Heights-based nonprofit that creates learning experiences for young people with limited access to science due to poverty.

 Inspiring Future Neurosurgeons

 Each year Drs.
-Thomas Beaumont, Joseph Ciacci, Najla Kfoury-Beaumont and David Santiago-Dieppa welcome undergraduate students from the SURF program, an 8-week-long summer program designed for students who are interested in an MD/PhD and are members of groups that are underrepresented in health-related sciences
+Thomas Beaumont, Joseph Ciacci, Najla Kfoury-Beaumont and David Santiago-Dieppa welcome undergraduate students from the SURF program, an 8-week-long summer program designed for students who are interested in an M.D./Ph.D.

 Educating Our Team

 We are committed to fostering an environment where everyone feels safe, respected and welcomed.
 As part of this commitment JEDI topics are embedded within our ongoing Grand Rounds curriculum, with talks attended by faculty, residents, APPs and staff members.
 A JEDI-focused paper is included in every meeting of our monthly resident journal club, with past topics including gender and racial equality in healthcare.
-All team members are encouraged to attend JEDI-focused events organized by the UC San Diego Office of Equity, Diversity, and Inclusion, and as part of UC San Diego Health’s broader commitment to JEDI, all UC San Diego Health Sciences leaders undergo anti-racism training
+All team members are encouraged to attend JEDI-focused events organized by the UC San Diego Office of Organizational Transformation

 Mentorship